vishnubob/pycon2016/presentation/presentation.md

 5. Upload your design and begin cut

 Note:
 The process of creating laser-cut designs is relatively straight forward.
 After thinking about what your design should look like, you need to pick your material and its size.
 If you are cutting, thinner is usually better than thicker.
-Your design should be sized according to your size constraints, although vector graphics makes it easy to scale your design without losing detail.
+Your design should be sized according to your size constraints, although vector graphics makes it easy to scale your design without sacraficing detail.
 Most laser control software requires that you indicate which parts of your design are meant to be cut, versus which should be etched.
 This can be achieved with the color of the line, for example (red for cut, blue for etch).
 When you are ready to execute your cut, you position your material on the laser bed, focus the laser beam, and uplaod your design file.
 Every laser cutter provides its own driver, so the specifics will be dictated by the company who made the cutter.

 # END #